 Background policy is of course important, but knowledge of the intricacies of each case and experience in applying the policy can make or break a planning application, and testing the waters with an outline application can pave the way to a successful full planning application later on as the principle of development is already accepted or agreed.

-Lapworth Architects have been involved with a number of Green Belt infilling projects such as on this project in Warwickshire or in Broadway in the Cotswolds, so if you’ve got a plot of land that you think might be suitable for development, get in touch with our team for a no-obligation no-fee consultation.
+Lapworth Architects have been involved with a number of projects involving infilling in villages such as on this project in Warwickshire or in Broadway in the Cotswolds, so if you’ve got a plot of land that you think might be suitable for development, get in touch with our team for a no-obligation no-fee consultation.